Bird Bath

 Bird Bath transforms beautiful buildings into restorative spaces by inviting you to pause, rest and ‘bathe’ in the sound of local birdsong.

-Throughout the first week of the festival, St Peter’s Church in Preston Park will be open to the public and filled with spring bird song recorded in local nature reserves and recovery sites.
+Throughout the first week of the Festival of Ideas, as part of the Brighton Festiva (Sunday 5 May - Sunday 12 May 2024), Bird Bath filled St Peter’s Church in Preston Park with spring bird songs recorded in local nature reserves and recovery sites.
+Find more details on the Brighton Festival website.

-This event is taking place in St Peter's Church, Preston Park.
+This event took place in St Peter's Church, Preston Park on Sunday 5 May 2024, from 5am-7am.

 Find out more on the Brighton Festival website.